seankearon/rebus-demo/readme.md

 These types of applications are extremely robust, easy to understand and very business focused.

-True "microservices" without all the pain of service discovery.
+True "microservices" without any pain.

 Abstracts the transport and storage layers - your code is the same if you're running against Azure Service Bus, Rabbit or the file system (configuration is different though).